 2015 saw the self-titled, Stepfathers of Punk release an advance copy of their 3rd album, Down With The Zips, to coincide with a further mini-tour of Germany.

 2016, the band released a split CD EP with Fire Exit, and played some promo dates together in Belfast & Dublin in November, having played a string of UK dates, that year, including the Nice N Sleazy Festival, and a fifth tour of Germany in May.
-Meanwhile, the Down With The Zips album was released on download & CD, by CDBaby.com in April.
+Meanwhile, the Down With The Zips album was released on download & CD, by CDBaby.com in April, and Jonzip with a pick-up band, The Zips (USA), played a few under-the-radar shows on the East Coast.

-2017 The Zips played Rebellion Festival and other dates around the UK.
-However, priority was given to recording tracks for a 4th album, including 7 songs recorded in Berlin, in between a German tour in April, and the Joe Strummer Tribute gig in Berlin on 3 June.
+2017 The Zips played Rebellion Festival and other dates around the UK, whilst recording tracks for a 4th album, including 7 songs recorded in a studio that was once an office in a former STASI admin block in East Berlin.
+The recording sessions were squeezed in during a German tour in April, the Joe Strummer Tribute gig in Berlin on 3 June, and Jonzip’s second trip to the States, to play with The Zips (USA).
 Prior to that, Tarbeach Records (NYC) released a 7” single with The Zips’ Barbara Wire, on one side, and a Jonzip acoustic version of 19 Forevva, on the flip side on 31 March.

 2018 was the 40th anniversary of The Zips formation, and a track from The Zips EP, Take Me Down featured in Gary Crowley’s Punk and New Wave compilation album https://www.demonmusicgroup.co.uk/rsd18/

-Gig-wise, it was a busy year with the MAYhem Tour 2018, a week-long series of dates in early May in Germany & Czech Republic, and a second, whistle stop tour of Switzerland, Germany and Austria, later that month, with Erotic Devices.
+Gig-wise, it was a busy year with the MAYhem Tour 2018, with dates in early May in Germany & Czech Republic, and a second, whistle stop tour of Switzerland, Germany and Austria, later that month, with Erotic Devices.
 October also saw The Zips in Ireland, and Portugal for three dates, after Jonzip’s solo tour there, the previous year.

 4guys3chords2minutebuzzbombs1helluvvanite – guaranteed!